Childbirth Injuries To Mothers

 Working with a team of caring consultant gynecologists in the UK, our firm has been able to not only achieve successful outcomes to litigation for women harmed in this way, but perhaps more importantly, open up a pathway to the best possible care and treatment through the litigation process.

-In the next article we will examine cases arising from bowel / bladder perforations in the course of childbirth.
+In the next article (link below) we will examine cases arising from bowel and bladder perforations in the course of childbirth.

 In this series of articles, we are looking at birth injuries affecting the mother as opposed to the baby.
 The vaast majority of mothers give birth to healthy babies without any harm to the mother.
 On some occasions however, the outcome for the mother is not so good with injury occurring that may lead to short, medium or even long term consequence.
 In some, but certainly not all of these cases, the maternal injury was caused by neglect and it is to that neglect – and only in cases of clearly proven neglect, that the law addresses the issue of compensation.